“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “Hey, I have to keep our skills sharp somehow.”

 “Oh!”
-Luke’s face lit up when realization hit him.
+Luke’s face lit up when something clicked in his mind.
 He smirked, “I see what you’re getting at.”

 “Just be careful!”
-Mom turned to face them, propping her hands on her hips.
-She eyed the two sternly, “I have eggs in one of those bags.”
+Whirling around, Mom propped her hands on her hips and eyed the two sternly.
+“I have eggs in one of those bags.”

 “Don’t worry, mom, we know what we’re doing.”